zeebe-io/zeebe-modeler/resources/platform/base/plugins/README.md

 # Plugins Directory

-Place plugins into this directory to extend the Camunda Modeler.
+Place plugins into this directory to extend the Zeebe Modeler.

 ## Learn More